Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 #### NFR-13: Data Protection
 - All personally identifiable information shall be encrypted using industry-standard encryption (minimum AES-256).
-- User location data shall be anonymized when used for analytics.
 - Location history shall be stored on the device with optional cloud backup.
 - Users shall have the ability to clear all personal data from the application.
 - Compliance with GDPR, CCPA, and other relevant privacy regulations shall be maintained.